sammyt79/PayrollApplication/README.md

 •	Add each employee to the list after you have computed that employee’s salary.

-PayrollApplication\src to view the code
+To run the program PayrollApplication/dist/PayrollApplication3.jar